 What is a Premium Domain Name?

-The best way to showcase yourself online is by having a website stating clearly what you or your organization offers with a premium domain name to match.
+The best way to showcase yourself online is by having a website stating clearly what you or your organization offers.
+And the way to do that?
+With a premium domain name.

 What are Premium Domains?